project1-5/celix/report.md

 Overall this went OK, a lot of what we did are hacks because we struggled with the project because of a lack of documentation and lack of communication channels (none of us are very experienced with mailing lists).

 From a technical standpoint, the main bottleneck issue was the conversion from CppUTest mocking to GMock.
 GMock is very much geared towards testing C++ code as many times, it requires object-oriented behavior to mock functions.
 For example, in order to mock a basic static logging function, we had to attempt to create an abstract base class, and a mock class that could inherit from aforementioned abstract class.
 This mock class would then call the static logging function and act as a wrapper.
 Now, we could create a mock object of the class and interface with the rest of the GMock + GTest API.
+We approximate that each member would need at least 3 hours more of work for us to finish the whole filter_test.cpp conversion, this is considering the amount of time it'd take to learn both CppUTest and Google Test+Mock to such a degree that we would be able to convert between the two, and the natural time required to ensure that the conversion has been done correctly.